SobriKeN/projeto-PE/README.md

 # projeto-PE
- Probability and Statistics project- made in collaboration with Tomás Taborda e José Gallego
+ Probability and Statistics project- made in collaboration with @thomastabs e José Gallego